 Supplementing with digestive enzymes may help to offset the lack of liver enzymes produced in the body.

-Anecdotal reports suggest that trying enzymes along with your edibles can help you feel the high faster and make it last longer.
+Anecdotal reports suggest that trying enzymes with your edibles can help you feel the high faster and make it last longer.

 Digestive enzymes are available OTC at your local store or online, but be sure to check with your doctor before trying something new.